serverlessworkflow/specification/specification.md

 to decide what to do, transition to another workflow state, or end workflow execution.

 The `eventDataFilter` property can be used to filter event data when it is received.

+Note that `transition` and `end` definitions are mutually exclusive, meaning that you can specify either one or the other, but not both.

 ##### Parallel State Branch